You know what’s irritating? People who treat the work-at-home life like a punchline.

 The work-at-home life is practically advertised with pajamas.

 “Work from home,” they say.
 “You’ll never have to get dressed again!”

 Seriously, what the fuck?

-I for one have never worked from home in my birthday suit, underwear OR nightie.
+I for one have never worked from home in my birthday suit, underwear, or nightie.
 Have I stayed in sweatpants or increased my collection of yoga pants?
 Yes, and I’m not ashamed!
-But the whole working in your underwear picture that seems to go hand-in-hand with people’s perception of working from home is a load of bullshit.
+But the whole working in your underwear picture that seems to go hand-in-hand with people’s perception of working from home is a load of BS.

 While the suit doesn’t make the professional, it certainly helps boost confidence.
 It helps the wearer feel the part, and that’s important.

 Do sweatpants and yoga pants make me feel the part?
 You’re damn straight they do (!) because they’re a tasteful perk to working from my home while juggling my daily mom responsibilities.